changigi/Javascript-Projects/README.md

-# Javascript-Projects
+# Javascript-FreeCodeCamp-Projects

-Hi, these are the projects that I've done to learn Javascript
+Hi, these are the projects that I've done to learn Javascript through FreeCodeCamp